Lucas Ordóñez

 Lucas Ordóñez Martín-Esperanza (born May 1, 1985) is a Spanish former racecar driver, who entered professional racing by winning a spot in a PlayStation 3 Gran Turismo competition.
 Racing for Nissan in the 2009 GT4 European Cup season, he secured a podium finish in his first event.
 Two race wins towards the end of the season secured him joint second place overall.

-In 2011 he and his team came in 2nd in their class in the 24 Hours of Le Mans.
+In 2011, Ordóñez and his team came in second in their class in the 24 Hours of Le Mans.

-Ordonez began 2012 by taking the role of lead driver in Nissan's 'all-gamer car' at the Dubai 24 Hours.
+Ordóñez began 2012 by taking the role of lead driver in Nissan's 'all-gamer car' at the Dubai 24 Hours.
 The team finished on the podium.
 He competed in the European Le Mans Series and Le Mans 24 Hours for Greaves Motorsport.

-For the 2012 24 Hours Nürburgring race, driving the #123 car with Kazunori Yamauchi, he finished 1st in the SP 8T class, and 30th overall.
+For the 2012 24 Hours Nürburgring race, driving the No. 123 car with Kazunori Yamauchi, Ordóñez finished first in the SP 8T class, and 30th overall.